-Do people have a right to fully state funded post-secondary education?
-When you take the long view of education, you'll see that at one point high schools used to charge a tuition.
-But eventually, once having a high school diploma became a necessity to succeed in the labour market and once the percentage of people who had a high school diploma reached a certain threshold of the population, the government made the decision to view the high school diploma as a service and made it free.
+Do people have a right to fully state-funded post-secondary education?
+When you take the long view of education, you'll see that at one point high schools used to charge tuition.
+But eventually, once having a high school diploma became a necessity to succeed in the labor market and once the percentage of people who had a high school diploma reached a certain threshold of the population, the government made the decision to view the high school diploma as a service and made it free.

 For these reasons, it won’t be long before enough of the public and private sector begin to view the university or college degree as a necessity, prompting governments to rethink how they fund higher education.